-The registries are currently supported from funding from a wide range of sources that includes fees incurred by investigators for obtaining data for research, project grants, income from the biennial symposium and unrestricted education grants from the pharmaceutical industry.
+The platform is managed by the Office for Rare Conditions Registries team at the University of Glasgow and it is supported through a wide range of sources that includes fees incurred by investigators for obtaining data for research, project grants, income from the biennial symposium.
+For further information visit the Studies and Learning & Training pages.

 Last revised